vippsas/vipps-developers/README.md

 curl -s https://api.github.com/orgs/vippsas/repos | jq .[].clone_url | xargs -n 1 git clone
         ```

-## Pull all GitHub repos in the current directory
+## Pull all GitHub repositories in the current directory

 Creating an alias like `gitall` for this command may be useful: